-- Identity who we are and who we want to be - Gender Stereotypes portrayals of masculinity and femininity in the media - Self-Esteem cultivating healthy body image and sense of self - Feelings & Communication identifying, recognizing, and expressing emotions - Preventing Gender Violence defining sexual harassment and sexual assault - Healthy Relationships setting boundaries and advocating for ourselves - Our Futures setting goals for the future and supporting ourselves and our friends of sexual violence among today's youth through peer education and community support.
-High school students identified as leaders within their schools are trained to facilitate presentations addressing sexual harassment and sexual assault through developmentally appropriate discussions and activities.
-Students receiving the presentation develop skills to challenge root causes of gender violence, promote bystander intervention, and to access resources to support themselves or a friend.
-Target: Students aged 8 through 18 Content: Differentiatedsee above.
+- Identity who we are and who we want to be - Gender Stereotypes portrayals of masculinity and femininity in the media - Self-Esteem cultivating healthy body image and sense of self - Feelings & amp; Communication identifying, recognizing, and expressing emotions - Preventing Gender Violence defining sexual harassment and sexual assault - Healthy Relationships setting boundaries and advocating for ourselves - Our Futures setting goals for the future and supporting ourselves and our friends

+The Sexual Assault Resource Team (SART) Peers Program has been educating students about sexual violence prevention for over 25 years in Northern Colorado.
+SART Peers is a peer education program in which high school student leaders are trained to give presentations to high school and middle school students about sexual harassment, sexual assault, and what to do about it.
+SART Peer educators provide an 80-90 90 minute presentation for middle and high-school aged youth (12-18).
+(A train-the-trainer model is available.)
+Students receiving the presentation develop skills to challenge root causes of sexual violence, promote bystander intervention, and to access resources to support themselves or a friend.

+Target: Students aged 6 through 18

+Content: Differentiatedsee above.

 Cost: No cost for Larimer and Weld County students.
 Please contact to discuss cost outside that geographic region.